iPhone 13 Pro

 iPhone 13 Pro Features

 While each generation of iPhone has seen slightly increased camera bumps over time, this is the most significant leap yet.
-Each of the three lenses is larger in diameter, the "shelf" they occupy is wider and taller, and the stainless steel rings around each lens are taller.
+Each of the three lenses is larger in diameter, the "shelf" they occupy is broader and taller, and the stainless steel rings around each lens are taller.
 On the iPhone 13 Pro, the camera bump measures over half of the device width and is nearly a quarter of the device height.

 |Device Name||Height (mm/inches)||Width (mm/inches)||Depth (mm/inches)||Weight (grams/ounces)|